Moonware/cordova-cameraplus/README.md

 ## Known issues ##

-Unfortunately at this time, the iOS version suffers from an identified issue probably due to a memory leak.
+On iOS there are known memory leaks issues related to UIWebView, the application will most likely crash after a few minutes of intensive usage (pulling images at 15-20fps).
+The Android version doesn't seem to suffer from similar problems.

-If you think that you can help, feel free to participate in one of these topic:
+If you think that you can help on resolving this problem, feel free to participate in one of these topic:

 http://forum.ionicframework.com/t/camera-plus-cordova-plugin-ios-help-needed/18375